ALL FIELDS REQUIRED*

 The term whistleblower refers to anyone who reports an employer for violating the law or breaching public policies.
 Blowing the whistle on an employer’s unlawful acts is the right of every employee in California and around the country.
 The law helps encourage whistleblowing by offering protections for employees who speak out about violations.
-Learn about your rights as a whistleblower with help from a Los Angeles wrongful termination attorney at The Law Office of Omid Nosrati.
+Learn about your rights as a whistleblower with help from a Los Angeles whistleblower protection lawyer at The Law Office of Omid Nosrati.
 We have more than 10 years of experience in this field and can handle your claim with the utmost skill.

 As soon as you make plans to blow the whistle on employer misconduct, talk to our attorneys in Los Angeles.
-It’s best to speak with an attorney before you ever take your claim to external authorities.
+It’s best to speak with a Los Angeles whistleblower protection attorney before you ever take your claim to external authorities.
 That way, you know exactly what information to gather, where to take your claim, how to go about filing, and how to detect any possible employer retaliation against you.
 One conversation with our employment lawyers can open your eyes to rights and legal opportunities you didn’t know you had.

 We offer free, zero-obligation and confidential case evaluations .
 Call (310) 553-5630 or submit our new client contact form to schedule your whistleblower protection consultation with Mr. Nosrati or one of his Los Angeles employment attorneys.